RhianLopes/gitlab-locally/README.md

 # :fox_face: gitlab-locally

-Run locally a gitlab-ce and a gitlab runner with docker.
+Run locally your gitlab-ce and a gitlab runner with docker.

 ## :flags: Runnning Gitlab & Runner